Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 I can’t stand John Giorno’s *Johnny Guitar*,
 Nor Jeanne Balibar’s cover of *Johnny Guitar*
 By Peggy Lee
-Which have little to do with one another,
+Which have little to do with one another.
 Or maybe?

 I can’t stand Megumi Satsu being exterminated in the *Suicide Motel*,